The certificate of origin is a document issued by an exporter that confirms and certifies the country of origin of its products.

 You can learn more about certificates of origin in our comprehensive resource for all exporters, Export Procedures and Documentation: An In-Depth Guide.
 Also, The U.S. government provides a summary of documentary requirements at export.gov, which you can find by searching specific countries at that website.
 The Export Reference Library published by Bloomberg BNA is available with a paid subscription.
 And Shipping Solutions Professional export software includes an Export Compliance Module, which includes free access to the Country Document Determination Wizard.

 The proof of review can occur through the addition of the chamber’s official embossing stamp and a signature of an authorized chamber representative.
-Some countries are endorsing the use of electronically issued certificates of origin that have been electronically signed by a chamber of commerce.
+Most countries also accept an electronic certificate of origin (eCO) that has been electronically signed by a chamber of commerce who then registers the legitimacy of the certificate with customs authorities around the world.
+Using an eCO can be faster and less expensive than the traditional paper certificates.

 A certificate of origin may also be required by the buyer in the documentary requirements stated within a letter of credit.
 The letter of credit may specify additional certifications or language within that must be noted in order for the certificate of origin to comply with the stated requirements.